Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.1.
 Write a function that gets two integers and display Addition 14.2.
 Write a function that gets two integers and display Addition, substraction , multipication 14.3.
-Write a function that gets two integers and display Division 14.4.
+Write a function that gets two integers and display Division

+14.4.
 Write a function that gets two integers and returns Addition 14.5.
 Write a separate function that gets two integers and returns Addition, substraction , multipication,
       division

 14.6.
 Write a function that gets two integers and returns maximum 14.7.
 Write a function that gets two integers and returns minimum

+14.8.
+Write a function that gets three integers and returns maximum 14.9.
+Write a function that gets three integers and returns minimum